 The Clohesy Documentary Film Series

-The William and Stephanie Clohesy Documentary Film Series brings America's most distinguished documentary filmmakers to the campus of the University of Northern Iowa.
+The William and Stephanie Clohesy Documentary Film Series brings the world's most distinguished documentary filmmakers to the campus of the University of Northern Iowa.
 Filmmakers spend several days in Cedar Falls lecturing, interacting with students and screening films.

 The Documentary Filmmakers